JuliaLang/www.julialang.org/downloads/index.md

 If the provided download files do not work for you, please [file an issue in the Julia project](https://github.com/JuliaLang/julia/issues).

-## Juno IDE

-Please see the [Juno website](http://junolab.org) for setup instructions, and [the discussion forum](http://discuss.junolab.org) for any questions or issues.

 # Older Releases

 Older releases of Julia for all platforms are available on the [Older releases page](http://julialang.org/downloads/oldreleases.html).